 Will you serve rural areas of Florida?

-The planned model is statewide telehealth once licensing and operational requirements are complete — including the Panhandle, Big Bend, North Central Florida, and rural areas where in-person buprenorphine access may be limited.
+Yes.
+The model is statewide telehealth — including the Panhandle, Big Bend, North Central Florida, and rural areas where in-person buprenorphine access may be limited.
+If you are physically located in Florida during the visit and telehealth is clinically appropriate, MyStreetHealth may be able to evaluate you by video visit.